A Guide To New York For First Time Visitors by guest author Laura Zoumberis

 Transportation in New York

 If you choose the subway, I recommend the seven-day pass which costs $31.
-To view the various prices for subway tickets, check out Metro Card.
-We used the seven-day pass for about three and a half days and it was perfect.
+To view the individual cost of subway rides, click here.
+We used the pass for about three and a half days and it was perfect.
 There are kiosks in the subway where it can be purchased and they accept card or cash.

-Traveler tip: Pay attention to whether you are going uptown or downtown.
+Tip: pay attention to whether you are going uptown or downtown.
 This will determine which subway trains you should take.
-See the Complete Guide to NYC Subway tips and tricks.

 I used an app called Citymapper and it was AMAZING.
 It showed us which station to use, which subway train went to our stop (they are identified by letters), how many minutes we had until the next one would arrive, and the number of stops that lay between us and our final destination.
 If you have an Apple watch, the app syncs to your watch so you don’t have to keep pulling out your phone to check.